 Click here for Full Prescribing Information, including Boxed WARNING.

-Cimduo™ is a trademark of Mylan Pharmaceuticals.
-The Mylan logo is a registered trademark of Mylan Inc. All other trademarks and service marks are the property of their respective owners.
+CIMDUO® is a registered trademark of Mylan Pharmaceuticals Inc. MYLAN and the Mylan logo are registered trademarks of Mylan Inc. All other trademarks and service marks are the property of their respective owners.